Mohdshawezkhan/AI_Newsletter/README.md

 # NewsletterGen Crew with GUI

 Welcome to the NewsletterGen Crew project, powered by crewAI.
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
+A multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
 Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.

 # Installation
 Ensure you have Python >=3.10 <=3.13 installed on your system.
 This project uses Poetry for dependency management and package handling, offering a seamless setup and execution experience.